How to Make Close Friends

 Why friends are important

 The need for friends is instinctual.
-Our survival once depended on having friends to hunt and find food with, to help us build shelter and keep our families safe, and for companionship.
+Our survival once depended on having close friends to comfort and help us.
+They helped us hunt and find food, build shelter, and keep our families safe.
+They also offered companionship.
 Today, good friends are just as important.
 They add a special meaning to life.
-They help you enjoy the good times and overcome the difficult ones.
+They help you share the good times and overcome the difficult ones.
 While strong relationships with friends can be a huge source of fun and pleasure, they are also important for your physical and emotional health.
+Because of the role friends play in relieving stress, they can help you fight illness, speed recovery, and even prolong life.

 Good friends can: